phroggster/firebot-google-cloud-tts/README.md

 The API Key may look something like: `AITEwL55bWmT-zZeuiWF8o9EpruWtue7QUhMy05`

-Make sure you have your API Key handy, as you'll need it once you install the Script in Firebot.
+Make sure you have your API Key handy, as you'll need it once you install the Script in [Firebot](https://firebot.app/).

 ## How to use
-1. Download the latest **googleCloudTts.js** file from [Releases](https://github.com/heyaapl/firebot-script-google-cloud-tts/releases)
+1. Download the latest **googleCloudTts.js** file from [Releases](https://github.com/phroggster/firebot-google-cloud-tts/releases)
-2. Add the **googleCloudTts.js** as a startup script in Firebot (Settings > Advanced > Startup Scripts) and enter your Google Cloud API Key
+2. Add the **googleCloudTts.js** as a startup script in [Firebot](https://firebot.app/) (Settings > Advanced > Startup Scripts) and enter your Google Cloud API Key
 3. Restart Firebot and enjoy!
 You'll see a new Effect called **Google Cloud Text-to-Speech**!

+## History
+This is based largely on work done by [Chuck Kostalnick](https://github.com/heyaapl/firebot-script-google-cloud-tts), and the entire [Crowbar Tools team](https://github.com/crowbartools).
+Please consider [supporting](https://opencollective.com/crowbartools) them, or contributing to their projects.